Calabi-Yau properties of Postnikov diagrams

 We close this section by applying our results to the category $\GP(B_D)$ obtained from a suitable connected Postnikov diagram $D$.
 The resulting theorem justifies our description of $\GP(B_D)$, with its distinguished mutation class of cluster-tilting objects reachable from $T_D$, as a categorification of the cluster algebra $\clustalg{D}$.

-\begin{thm} Let $D$ be a connected Postnikov diagram, let $B_D$ be its boundary algebra, and let $T_D\in\GP(B_D)$ be the cluster-tilting object from Theorem~\ref{t:categorification}.
+\begin{thm} Let $D$ be a connected Postnikov diagram, let $B_D$ be its boundary algebra (defined over an algebraically closed field $\mathbb{K}$ of characteristic zero), and let $T_D\in\GP(B_D)$ be the cluster-tilting object from Theorem~\ref{t:categorification}.
 Then $(\GP(B_D),T_D)$ is a Frobenius $2$-Calabi--Yau realisation of the cluster algebra $\clustalg{D}$.

 In particular, the Fu--Keller cluster character $\FKcc{T_D}$ provides a bijection between rigid indecomposable objects reachable from $T_D$ and cluster variables of $\clustalg{D}$ (including a bijection between indecomposable projectives and frozen variables) and between cluster-tilting objects reachable from $T_D$ and clusters of $\clustalg{D}$. \end{thm} \begin{proof} The category $\GP(B_D)$ is a stably $2$-Calabi--Yau Frobenius category, and $T_D\in\GP(B_D)$ a cluster-tilting object, by Theorem~\ref{t:categorification}.
 It is idempotent complete, and admits a fully faithful embedding to a Krull--Schmidt category by \cite[Prop.~3.6]{canakciperfect} (see Proposition~\ref{p:restriction} below), and so it is Krull--Schmidt.
 Moreover, $(\GP(B_D),T_D)$ has a cluster structure, as follows.
 Conditions (1) and (2) are automatic as discussed in Definition~\ref{d:cluster-structure}.
 Condition (3) holds by Theorem~\ref{t:no-loops} and, as a consequence, condition (4) holds by \cite[Thm.~5.15]{presslandmutation}.
 Since $Q(T_D)$ is isomorphic to $Q_D$ by Theorem~\ref{t:categorification} again, $(\GP(B_D),T_D)$ is a Frobenius $2$-Calabi--Yau realisation of $\clustalg{D}$, and the required bijections then follow from Theorem~\ref{t:clust-bijections}. \end{proof}